 When to go?

 Kenya and Tanzania have long safari seasons.
 April and May are a time of long rains and not ideal for mobile tented safaris, while November is a time of short rains (often a daily short burst of rain).
-Outside these months the weather in fine, with summer being a lot hotter, which is something to consider if you don’t fare will in the heat.
+Outside these months the weather is fine, with summer being a lot hotter, which is something to consider if you don’t fare well in the heat.
 Additionally, if you are keen to ride alongside the wildebeest migration then it is best to visit Kenya between July and September.
 In Tanzania, the Kaskazi Serengeti migration horse safari runs in February and March, when the wildebeest are on the southern plains of the Serengeti, in the Ndutu region.

 Where to rest your legs after?